 My homemade version takes a bit more effort than opening up a blue tin, but they are worth it.
 Just like the classic, they are both buttery and crisp.
 I’ve amped them up with plenty of lemon zest and dried currants but kept the classic crunchy sugar topping.
 Bake them for your family today, but make sure the cookies are done by the time they arrive.
 Don’t waste one extra minute in the kitchen when you could be out among them, doling out tea and hugs. —Samantha Seneviratne

-In a large bowl, with an electric mixer on medium speed, beat the butter and granulated sugar until combined and creamy, about 3 minutes.
+- In a large bowl, using an electric mixer on medium speed, beat the butter and sugar for about 3 minutes, until combined and creamy.
 Add the egg, lemon zest, and vanilla and beat until combined.
 Beat in the flour, currants, baking soda, and salt until just combined.

-Line a rimmed baking sheet with parchment paper.
-Transfer about one quarter of the dough to a piping bag fitted with a 1/2-inch (1.2cm) star tip.
-Pipe small rings, about 1 ¾ (3.6cm) inches in diameter, onto the prepared baking sheet.
+- Line a rimmed baking sheet with parchment paper.
+Transfer about one-quarter of the dough to a piping bag fitted with a ½-inch (1.2-centimeter) star tip.
+Pipe small rings, about 1¾ inches (3.6 centimeters) in diameter, onto the prepared baking sheet.
 Repeat with the remaining dough.
-Freeze until firm, about 20 minutes.
+Freeze for about 20 minutes, until firm.

-Bake the cookies until golden around the edges, 13 to 18 minutes, rotating sheets halfway through baking.
+- Bake the cookies, rotating the sheets halfway through, for 13 to 18 minutes, until golden around the edges.
 Transfer the baking sheet to a wire rack to cool.
 Repeat with the remaining cookies.

-Keep the cookies in an airtight container at room temperature for 3 days or in the freezer for up to 2 months.
+- Do Ahead: The cookies can be made 3 days ahead.
+Store in an airtight container at room temperature, or freeze for up to 2 months.